Orress35/DictionaryLib/README.md

-# DictionaryAC
+# DictionaryLib
-An anticheat with every (decent) check possible
+An anticheat library with every (decent) check possible